 Inguinal Hernia Surgery Timeline

 At London Hernia we offer rapid access/turnaround from consultation to surgery.
 With a wealth of talented surgeons and slots in our state-of -the-art theatres readily available, we can work around your schedule to sure you are returned to full health as soon as possible.
 For the next available surgery slot we recommend contacting our specialist team.

 Inguinal Hernia Treatment Options

-Surgery is the recommended option but the form of Inguinal Hernia repair administered varies on a cases by case basis.
-At London Hernia we offer the latest techniques to ensure you recieve the highest quality of repair and recover quickly.
+Surgery is the recommended option but the form of Inguinal Hernia repair administered varies on a case by case basis.
+At London Hernia we offer the latest techniques to ensure you receive the highest quality of repair and recover quickly.

 Open mesh or tension free mesh is an advanced technique that was pioneered by London Hernia Consultants and has been perfected over thousands of successful operations.
 It involves the positioning a piece of fine mesh over the opening.
 The body will then heal naturally around it.
 This is a reliable repair with a high success rate that can be carried out in minutes under local anaesthetic.

 Using a Truss or Fitted Belt

 Using a truss or fitted belt is an old fashioned method that is both awkward and uncomfortable.
 They also rarely fit well enough to stop the hernia popping out.
 Trusses are okay if you too unwell or completely against having an operation – but they are a poor solution to the problem.

 At London Hernia our surgical techniques are extremely effective and are able to be carried out under local anaesthetic.
 This ensures you don’t have to be asleep –‘knocked out’ – under a general anaesthetic.
 Read more about our hernia repair methods.

-An inguino-scrotal hernia is an advanced form of an inguinal hernia where the bowel has passed completlely through the inguinal canal and has entered the scrotum.
+An inguino-scrotal hernia is an advanced form of an inguinal hernia where the bowel has passed completely through the inguinal canal and has entered the scrotum.
 An inguino-scrotal hernia is often more uncomfortable than an inguinal hernia, and is therefore more difficult to push back in.
 An inguino-scrotal hernia is often unsightly and the likelihood of strangulation of bowel is higher than with inguinal hernias.